-A: Time to visual improvement depends upon which procedure you have.
+A: Time to visual improvement depends on which procedure you have.
 LASIK patients generally experience a large improvement in vision within one day, followed by subtle improvements over a period of several weeks.
-Epi-LASIK patients in general will improve gradually over a one week period followed by progressive improvement over a period of several weeks.
+Epi-LASIK patients, in general, will improve gradually over a one week period followed by the progressive improvement over a period of several weeks.
 Back to top)

 In terms of safety, performing one eye at a time minimizes risk, allowing the doctor and patient to assess the outcome of the first eye before going on to the second.

 For patients where convenience is important and whose prescriptions fall within an acceptable range, we will consider performing both eyes at the same time.
 (Back to top)